 Our Agile at scale methods are often like driving on the wrong side of the road in reverse during a rainstorm.
 While the driver’s are well intended, and may even appreciate that at least they’re in a car, that are better ways.
 Here’s a list of things we must do that are usually not done when attempting Agile at scale.

 Continue reading “We shouldn’t be surprised by Dark Agile.
 We should be surprised Agile works as well as it does”

 The two most popular Agile frameworks today suggest a preset starting method.
 Scrum with cross-functional teams and SAFe with Essential SAFe.

 Both have the rationale that people need to start in a well-defined way and abide by it until they learn more.
 SAFe also promotes that consistency of practices is needed across the organization.

-Continue reading “Why the assumption that starting with a pre-pset start creates consistency is flawed”
+Continue reading “Why the belief that starting with a pre-set start creates consistency is flawed”